mayapruitt/A1_NetArt/README.md

 1. Clone this github folder to your preferred location on your computer.
 2. Use the Terminal to cd to this project.
-3. Start a local server using the command:
+3. Start a local server using the command: python -m SimpleHTTPServer
-'''console
-python -m SimpleHTTPServer
-'''
 4. Go to your browser and type: http://localhost:8000

 ## Process: